caravan-bitcoin/caravan/README.md

 - Having a unified set of developer tooling (linting rules, deployment automation, etc.) also improves developer QoL and code reliability.

-## TODO:
-This is still a work in progress.
-Before we're ready to release, the following need to be resolved

-- [x] Setup the readme for how to install, build, manage workspaces, etc.
-- [ ] Setup global pre-commit hooks for linting and type checks
-- [x] Setup with all latest versions of repos with typescript
-- [x] Coordinate/centralize engines and npmrcs
-- [ ] Setup automation: changeset, CI, release process, etc.
-- [x] Finish cleanup of old build related dependencies
-- [ ] Lock in old repos and deploy first versions of @caravan packages
-- [x] Get prettier auto formatting working
-- [x] Make sure all tests pass
-- [x] Improve sharing of configs for jest, tsconfig, and eslint
-- [ ] Cleanup package.jsons
-- [ ] Setup documentation generation

 ## Developers
 The monorepo setup should make it easier for developers to test their changes in a more realistic environment, especially when making changes to libraries